wp-plugins/stealth-update/readme.txt

 == Upgrade Notice ==

+= 2.4.3 =
+Bugfix release: Remove checkbox from quick edit panel as its implementation has been broken.
+Possible return in v2.5.
+Noted compatibility through WP 4.3+

+= 2.4.2 =
+Bugfix release (for sites using the ancient PHP 5.2): revert use of __DIR__ constant since it wasn't introduced until PHP 5.3

+= 2.4.1 =
+Trivial update: added more unit tests; noted compatibility through WP 4.1+; updated copyright date (2015); added plugin icon

+= 2.4 =
+Minor update: added unit tests; noted compatibility through WP 3.8+; dropped compatibility with versions of WP older than 3.6

 = 2.3 =
 Recommended update: renamed and deprecated a filter; noted compatibility through WP 3.5+; and more.